Fraser Basin Council

 Nechako Watershed Roundtable

-The Nechako Watershed Roundtable is a collaborative initiative to protect and improve the health of the Nechako watershed for future generations.
-The NWR includes representation from BC First Nations, the Province of BC, local governments and other agencies and organizations having responsibilities and interests in the watershed.
+The Nechako Watershed Roundtable is a collaborative initiative to protect and improve the health of the Nechako watershed for future generations

 About the Roundtable